saksiva/python-code/README.md

 ### projects included are:

-blog post to mongodb from terminal web-based blog using Flask, HTML, CSS, Bootstrap, and Jinja2
+blog post to mongodb from terminal  <br /> web-based blog using Flask, HTML, CSS, Bootstrap, and Jinja2